skalpasi/bspwm-rgb-hud/README.md

 # bspwm-rgb-hud

-This script is used to get RGB-borders in bmspwm titling manager.
+This script is used to get RGB-borders in bspwm titling manager.
 Whenever you press any key, the bspwm window border color with change.

 # Usage